Leask/socratex/README.md

 Socrates extends the native [net.createServer](https://nodejs.org/api/net.html#net_net_createserver_options_connectionlistener), and it acts as a real transparent HTTPS-proxy built on top of TCP-level.

-It's an real HTTPS proxy, not HTTPS over HTTP.
+It's a real HTTPS proxy, not HTTPS over HTTP.
 It allows upstream client-request dynamically to other proxies or works as a single layer encrypted proxy.

+Socrates will request and set up the certificate automatically, and it will automatically renew the certificate when it expires.
+You don't need to worry about the dirty work about HTTPS/SSL.

-It supports [Basic Proxy-Authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Proxy-Authorization) and Token-Baased-Authentication as default.
+It supports [Basic Proxy-Authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Proxy-Authorization) and Token-Based-Authentication as default.
+Socrates will create a new token at the first run, you don't need to worry about it.

 ## Deploy a Secure Web Proxy within 10 second